AudreyGermain/Game-Recommendation-System/README.md

 ```
 ![image alt ><](plots/EM_SingleAnalysis_new.png?raw=true)

 As we can see in the plot above for 'The Fallout 4', the EM algorithm does a great job finding groups (5) of people with similar gaming habits and that would potentially rate a game in a similar way.
-We can see several users played 'The Fallout 4' game for very few hours.
-It's possible these users lost their interest into the game after playing few hours.
-But the distribution is denser for groups 3 and 4.
+We can see few users played 'The Fallout 4' game for very few hours.
+It's possible some of these users lost their interest into the game shortly after starting playing it.
+The distribution is denser for groups 3 and 4.
 This shows that the majority of users are interested in this game.

-##### Create User-Game Matrix <a name="c_2"></a>
+##### User-Game Matrix Creation <a name="c_2"></a>

 A user-item matrix is created with the users as rows and games as columns.
 The missing values are set to zero.
 The values stored in the matrix correspond to the `log(hours)` for each user-game combination.
-Following the suggestions from the used reference, the data used to create the user-item matrix considers only games with more than 50 users and users that played a game for more than 2 hours.
+Following the suggestions from the used [reference](https://www.kaggle.com/danieloehm/steam-game-recommendations), the data used to create the user-item matrix considers only games with more than 50 users and users that played a game for more than 2 hours.

 The following lines of code are used to create the user-item matrix.